PhysiCell-Tools/Studio-Guide/README.md

 ## Installing and Running the Studio

 The most common way to run the Studio is from a PhysiCell root directory.
-Therefore, we assume you have installed PhysiCell and, for the instructions here, we assume you've installed it in your home directory in a directory called `PhysiCell` (without any version number suffix).
+Therefore, we assume you have installed PhysiCell.
+(In the terminal command lines shown below, PhysiCell has been installed into a directory `~/PhysiCell`, but yours may be something different depending how you installed it).
 To download the Studio and have it be installed in its own directory inside the PhysiCell directory, click this link and download the `get_studio.py`:

 * https://github.com/PhysiCell-Tools/PhysiCell-Studio/blob/main/get_studio.py